Salesforce-Offline-Free-Download-v1/salesforce-offline-setup-assistant/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "🚀 Feature Request"
-about: "Suggest an idea for the QuickBooks Offline Setup Assistant"
+about: "Suggest an idea for the Salesforce Offline Setup Assistant"
 title: "[FEAT] "
 labels: "enhancement, needs-triage"
 assignees: ''